steptools/stp2webgl/CONTRIBUTING.md

     this project or the open source license(s) involved.
 ```

-To accept the DCO, simply add this line to each commit message with
+To indicate that you make the certification shown above, add a
-your name and email address (`git commit -s` will do this for you):
+Signed-off-by: line with your full name and email address at the end
+of the explanation for the patch.
+Calling `git commit -s` will add
+this for you.
+An example line is shown below:

 ```text
 Signed-off-by: Jane Example <jane@example.com>
 ```

-For legal reasons, no anonymous or pseudonymous contributions are accepted